 Skip to main content

-This is not the sort of show which I usually talk about on this blog.
-However, as a psychologist, I’m usually quite curious in regards to criminals and their minds; and one of these days I started watching this documentary on Netflix.
+This is not the sort of show that I usually talk about on this blog.
+However, as a psychologist, I’m usually quite curious about criminals and their minds, and one day I started watching this documentary on Netflix.

 The eyes of a killer